 Introduces students to the novel as a genre, through the study of selected English, Continental, and American works.
 Readings are from such representative novelists as Cervantes, Fielding, Austen, Stendhal, Dickens, Dostoyevsky, James, and Hemingway.
-(G7: Humanities) Prerequisite(s): EN 121 or equivalent.
+(G7: Humanities)

 EN 335 - Working Women in the United States: 1865 to Present